-Stages 4. and 5.
-Browning and bark-formation
+Stage 4 and 5: Browning and Bark Formation

-There are two different approaches, browning outside of the bag vs browning inside of the bag.
-Some growers remove the entire bag when browning covers 1/3-1/2 of the mycelial coat in the bag (Oei, 1996).
+There are two different approaches, browning outside of the bag.
+Some growers remove the entire bag when browning covers 1/3-1/2of the mycelial coat in the bag (Oei, 1996).
 Royse (1997) recommends removing the bags before pigmentation, thus allowing browning to occur outside of the bag.